 I said it before and I’ll say it again.

 If you’re giving up social events and gatherings in an effort to get that ripped beach body, you’re doing it wrong.
 Fitness should enrich your life, not take away from it.
-If you don’t find pleasure in your routine, you will throw in the towel sooner rather than later.
+If you don’t find pleasure in your daily routine, you will throw in the towel sooner than later.

 Beer equals beer belly?
 Does alcohol make you fat?